yumemi-inc/Tart/README.md

         },
     )

     // ...
 ```

+Alternatively, you can inject a Middleware instance created with a DI library.

-Since each method of Middleware is a suspending function, it operates in synchronization with Store, so you can create an extension that is completely synchronized with Store.
+Each Middleware method is a suspending function, so it can be run synchronously (not asynchronously) with the *Store*.
-However, since it will interrupt the Store process, you should prepare a new CoroutineScope for long processes.
+However, since it will interrupt the *Store* process, you should prepare a new CoroutineScope for long processes.

-Also note that State is read-only in Middleware.
+Also, note that *State* is read-only in Middleware.

 In the next section, we will introduce pre-prepared Middleware.
 The source code is the `:tart-logging` and `:tart-message` modules in this repository, so you can use it as a reference for your Middleware implementation.